ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/quick_start/quick_start.md

 {::options parse_block_html="true" /}

+**Only ROS1 Noetic and ROS2 Humble are officially supported by ROBOTIS at this time.
+However, development of TurtleBot features for other ROS distributions is ongoing.
+The following chart provides an overview of the features supported by each ROS Distribution**

-O : Available
+O : Available  <br>
-&#8710; : Need to check
+&#8710; : Unverified<br>
-X : Unavailable
+X : Unavailable<br>

 |        Features        | Kinetic | Melodic | Noetic | Dashing | Foxy | Galactic | Humble |
 |:----------------------:|:-------:|:-------:|:------:|:-------:|:----:|:--------:|:------:|